-The keypad has 19 keys that are recessed into the receiver end of the housing.
-The recessed bezel provides physical protection for the keypad and helps prevent accidental key press.
-Table 2 describes the keys on the keypad and other indicators on the test set.
+The keypad has 19 keys that are recessed into the housing.
+The recessed bezel protects the keypad and helps prevent accidental key presses.
+Table 2 describes the keys and other indicators on the test set.

 Figure 2.
 Audio Control Keys